Engineering

 • Consistent: It’s unrealistic to expect engineers to have used all dashboards before they need them during an incident.
 The structure of each dashboard should be consistent and simple, so if you’re comfortable with one, you can transplant that context to all other dashboards you use, and be comfortable jumping into unknown territory.
 Having a solid design system for your dashboards means when your team gets involved and creates their own, they’ll easily fit into your existing flows.

-• Make moving between dashboards and logs easy: When debugging a new issue, it feel seamless to jump from a high level “what part of my system is broken” all the way down to individual requests, and vice-versa.
+• Make moving between dashboards and logs easy: When debugging a new issue, it feels seamless to jump from a high-level “what part of my system is broken” down to individual requests, and vice-versa.
 An engineer shouldn’t have to have many bookmarks, each with different queries to investigate the same problem across different surfaces (metrics, logs, traces).

 Here’s a gif of how those flows all fit together:

 One way to meet these goals is to create a design system for your dashboards, by setting a consistent structure.
-For us that looks like starting with a standard "overview" dashboard for each system, and drilling down to service-specific dashboards which share common patterns.
+For us, that looks like starting with a standard "overview" dashboard for each system and drilling down to service-specific dashboards that share common patterns.
 Let’s take a look at each of our example dashboards to see what that feels like.

 Overview dashboard — Which part of my system is unhappy?

 An overview dashboard should be every engineer’s first stop when they first realize something is wrong.
 Think of it as a traffic light for each subsystem that makes up your product, signals that can be understood at a glance.
-This dashboard won’t give you the full detail of what’s going wrong but should act as a signpost to quickly point you towards the next step.
+This dashboard won’t give you the full details of what’s going wrong but should act as a signpost to quickly point you toward the next step.

 Push this dashboard everywhere - we have it as our Grafana homepage and bookmark it in Slack channels.
 If you can train your team to use the dashboard even when you’re not in an incident, you’ll be much more comfortable when things go wrong.

-This is our own overview dashboard, during a recent load test.
+This is our overview dashboard, during a recent load test.

 With just a quick glance, it’s super easy to see that it’s our escalations system that’s seeing a lot of load.
 That gives us all the information we need to jump straight into our escalations system dashboard and look in more detail.